koor-tech/koor/Documentation/README.md

 ## Need help?
 Be sure to use the GitHub Discussions

 If you have any questions along the way, please don't hesitate to ask us on our [GitHub Discussions](https://github.com/koor-tech/koor/discussions).

+## Roadmap

+Our high-level development roadmap can be seen on our website [here](https://koor.tech/development-roadmap/).

+We are discussing the current development roadmap every now and then in [our public office hours meetings](https://github.com/koor-tech/koor#office-hours).